openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-windows.md

 OpenCV is necessary to run demos from Open Model Zoo (OMZ).
 Some OpenVINO samples can also extend their capabilities when compiled with OpenCV as a dependency.
 To install OpenCV for OpenVINO, see the [instructions on GitHub](https://github.com/opencv/opencv/wiki/BuildOpenCV4OpenVINO).

 ### <a name="optional-steps"></a>Step 4 (Optional): Configure Inference on non-CPU Devices
 OpenVINO Runtime has a plugin architecture that enables you to run inference on multiple devices without rewriting your code.
-Supported devices include integrated GPUs, discrete GPUs, NCS2, VPUs, and GNAs.
+Supported devices include integrated GPUs, discrete GPUs and GNAs.
 See the instructions below to set up OpenVINO on these devices.

 @sphinxdirective
 .. tab:: GPU

    To enable the toolkit components to use processor graphics (GPU) on your system, follow the steps in :ref:`GPU Setup Guide <gpu guide windows>`.

-.. tab:: VPU

-   To install and configure your Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, see the :ref:`VPU Configuration Guide <vpu guide windows>`.

-.. tab:: NCS 2

-   No additional configurations are needed.

 .. tab:: GNA

    To enable the toolkit components to use Intel® Gaussian & Neural Accelerator (GNA) on your system, follow the steps in :ref:`GNA Setup Guide <gna guide windows>`.